-Corilla, Cerasee, Carila, a bitter medicine
+Corilla, Cerasee, Carila, a strange and bitter medicine

 Today we learn about one of the most notorious and well loved bush medicines, Corilla.
 Commonly called Cerasee, Carila and “Coolie” Pumpkin across St. Vincent and the Grenadines, this bush medicine is used across the entire Caribbean as a potent blood purifier and tonic.
 Apart from its ability to cleanse drug-related toxins from the body, Corilla is known to lower blood sugar, blood pressure, aid digestive issues and kill parasites or worms.